kentnguyen/KNSemiModalViewController/README.md

 * Easy to understand and very small code base, only 2 files
 * Trivial to implement as subclass
 * Landscape support (not during presentation)
-* Only use basic CAAnimation, should work fine with SDK 4.x up.
+* Only use basic CAAnimation
+* Minimum iOS 5.0 (if you need 4.x support, use older commits before Jan 2013)

 ### Optional parameters

-Currently supports configuring the following (by [@yangmeyer](http://twitter.com/yangmeyer)):

 - animation duration
 - parent alpha